 The information contained herein has been provided for information purposes only.
 The information does not provide financial, legal, tax or investment advice.
-Particular investment, tax, or trading strategies should be evaluated relative to each individual's objectives and risk tolerance.
-Wellington-Altus Financial Inc. (Wellington-Altus) is the parent company to Wellington-Altus Private Wealth (WAPW), Wellington-Altus Private Counsel Inc. (WAPC), Wellington-Altus Insurance Inc. (WAII), Wellington-Altus Group Solutions (WAGS), and Wellington-Altus USA.
-Wellington-Altus USA.
-Wellington-Altus USA.
-Wellington-Altus Private Wealth Inc., Wellington-Altus Private Wealth Inc.,
+Wellington-Altus Financial Inc. (Wellington-Altus) is the parent company to Wellington-Altus Private Wealth Inc. (WAPW), Wellington-Altus Private Counsel Inc. (WAPC), Wellington-Altus Insurance Inc. (WAII), Wellington-Altus Group Solutions Inc. (WAGS), and Wellington-Altus USA.
+Wellington-Altus (WA) does not guarantee the accuracy or completeness of the information contained herein.

-1 An RRSP must be converted to a RRIF or an annuity by December 31st of the year the annuitant turns 71, or it can close on a fully taxable basis.
+An RRSP must be converted to a RRIF or an annuity by December 31st of the year the annuitant turns 71, or it can close on a fully taxable basis.